 A 2014 Socioeconomic Study shows the Don Pedro Project supports approximately $4.109 billion in economic output, $734.8 million in labor income, and 18,900 jobs in our region.

-With Don Pedro’s value in mind, let’s talk about what 2015, the fourth year of a drought, would have looked like under the State Water Resources Control Board’s Bay-Delta Plan Phase 1 proposal.
+With Don Pedro’s value in mind, let’s talk about what 2015, the fourth year of a drought, would have looked like under the State Water Resources Control Board’s Bay-Delta Plan Phase 1 proposal (as proposed in the 2016 SED).
 Keep in mind, the numbers below are in addition to already-incurred drought impacts.

 A threat to groundwater